How to Rent Your Home for Movies

 Raising Helen

-Here is a link from the movie Raising Helen which was filmed all throughout our home.
-This scene is in our living room and the room behind the french doors (with the curtains) is my craft room!
+Here is a link from the movie Raising Helen, which was filmed throughout our home.
+This scene is in our living room, and the room behind the French doors (with the curtains) is my craft room!

 My favorite commercial they ever filmed at our home was the Paper Airplane Commercial.
-I laughed so hard when I watched this because I had forgotten they had used our sectional.
-The one with the ugly flowered slipcover!
-Plus it’s a bit confusing for me to watch because they used our backyard for both backyards in the commercial.
+I smiled when I watched it because I had forgotten they had used our sectional—the one with the ugly flowered slipcover!
+Plus, it’s confusing for me to watch because they used our backyard for both backyards in the commercial.

-In 2017, Skittles aired a commercial during the Super Bowl that was filmed at our home.
-You will recognize the outside of our home right away!
+In 2017, Skittles aired a commercial during the Super Bowl filmed at our home.
+You will recognize the outside of our house right away!

 Here are some links to more commercials filmed at our home.